SuperYummyRecipes/superyummyrecipes/README.md

 ## About Us

 The Worlds yummiest recipes designed on a user friendly blog that's been designed by foodies for foodies.
-We seek to prioritize our readers experience both on our site and in the kitchen.
+We seek to prioritize our readers experiences both on our site and in the kitchen.
 Major updates and any technical announcements will be made here.

 ## Our Mission

-To continue bringing fresh food, drink and dessert content to all our readers in the most delicious way we can by continueing to keep a minimal ad experience, mobile friendly design, keep all features on our site as easy to use as possible.
+To continue bringing fresh food, drink and dessert content to all our readers in the most delicious way possiblen by continueing to keep a minimal ad experience, mobile friendly design, keeping all features on our site as easy to use and access frictionless as possible.
 Most food sites on the Internet are currently too bloated, heavy and unfriendly to use.
-We put user experience on our site first keeping things light and fast wherever we can.
+We put our users experience on our site first keeping things light and quick loading wherever we can.

 ## My Technical Background